drmproductions/chosen-dynamic/README.md

 want to provide a user with several predefined options, but want to also give them the option to add their own, without needing another input field.

+**Note:** This currently only supports jQuery.
+Let me know if you'd like prototype support, or feel free to submit a pull request!

 ## Usage
 ```js
 $('.my-select').chosen().chosenDynamic({